20 Best Foods to Eat While Intermittent Fasting

 - Time Restricting Feeding (TRF)—Fasting for 12-20 hours per day (as a prolongation of the nighttime fast) on each day of the week.
 "Feeding window" of 4-12 hours

 OK, so you have the time windows for when you can chow down, but you're probably wondering what to eat during your IF journey.
-We rounded up 20 of the best foods to create the ultimate intermittent fasting food guide that will help prevent nutrient shortfalls!
+We rounded up 20 of the best foods to create the ultimate intermittent fasting food guide that will help prevent nutrient shortfalls.

 What about a warm cup of Joe?
 Will a daily Starbucks run break the fast?
-It's a common question among newbie intermittent fasters, but worry not: coffee is allowed.
-Because in its natural state coffee is a calorie-free beverage, it can even technically be consumed outside a designated feeding window, but the minute syrups, creamers, or candied flavorings are added, it can no longer be consumed during the time of the fast, so that's something to keep in mind if you usually doctor up your drink.
+It's a common question among newbie intermittent fasters.
+But worry not: Coffee is allowed.
+Because in its natural state coffee is a calorie-free beverage, it can even technically be consumed outside a designated feeding window.
+But the minute syrups, creamers, or candied flavorings are added, it can no longer be consumed during the time of the fast, so that's something to keep in mind if you usually doctor up your drink.

 This nutritious superstar packs a high fiber punch with 32 percent of total daily fiber needs met in only half a cup.
 Additionally, lentils provide a good source of iron (about 15 percent of your daily needs), another nutrient of concern, especially for active females undergoing intermittent fasting.

 The EAT-Lancet Commission recently released a report calling for a dramatic reduction in animal-based proteins for optimal health and longevity.
-One large study directly linked consumption of red meat to increased mortality.
+One large study directly linked the consumption of red meat to increased mortality.
 Make the most of your anti-aging fast by incorporating life-extending plant-based protein substitutes like seitan.
 Also known as "wheat meat," this food can be battered, baked, and dipped in your favorite sauces.

 If your goal is to be a member of the centenarian club, you might want to read up on the Blue Zones.
-These five geographical regions in Europe, Latin America, Asia, and the U.S. are well known for dietary and lifestyle choices linked to extreme longevity.
+These five geographical regions in Europe, Latin America, Asia, and the United States are well known for dietary and lifestyle choices linked to extreme longevity.
 One commonly consumed food across these zones is salmon, which is high in brain-boosting omega-3 fatty acids EPA and DHA.

 As if we needed another excuse to splurge for an appetizer at the sushi bar, isoflavones, one of the active compounds in soybeans, have demonstrated to inhibit UVB induced cell damage and promote anti-aging.
-So, next time you host a dinner party in, impress your guests with a delicious recipe featuring soybeans!
+So next time you host a dinner party in, impress your guests with a delicious recipe featuring soybeans.

-One of the proposed mechanisms behind why IF leads to weight loss is due to the fact that the individual simply has less time to eat and therefore eats less.
+One of the proposed mechanisms behind why IF leads to weight loss is the fact that the individual simply has less time to eat and therefore eats less.
 While the principle of energy in versus energy out holds true, something that isn't often discussed is the risk of vitamin deficiencies while in a caloric deficit.
 Though a multivitamin is not necessary with a balanced diet of plenty of fruits and vegetables, life can get hectic, and a supplement can help fill the gaps.